preenet/SETAR/README.md

 # Thaitale corpus
 Information regarding the corpus can be found from https://github.com/dsmlr/40-Thai-Children-Stories

-# Wongnai corpus
+# Thai Toxic tweet corpus
-Information regarding the corpus can be found from https://github.com/wongnai/wongnai-corpus
+Information regarding the corpus can be found from https://huggingface.co/datasets/thai_toxicity_tweet